BarbyKelly/quizproject/README.md

 ## Known Bugs

+- Start Quiz button not working on developer's port.
+Port error showing  up.

+- The developer was unable to check how questions and answers show up on the website, since the Start Quiz button stopped working.
+The developer searched for help via Slack, on Google, from mentor and tutor, other coders, and so far did not manage to fix it.

+- Instructions styling seemed to be not responsive.

 [Back to top](#contents)

 ## Deployment

+Developer is sharing steps to creating a repo:
 1. Developer clicked on this [GitHub link](https://github.com/Code-Institute-Org/ci-full-template) under Love Maths "Getting Set Up" video.

 ![link for code template](assets/images/readmeimg/CI.templateLink.png)

 2. As the original template was for CodeAnywhere, and developer works with GitHub, developer clicked on [GitPod template](https://github.com/Code-Institute-Org/gitpod-full-template)